SpinnerX/vulkan_renderer/README.md

 `conan-starter` is a starter project to easily get started to using conan.
 This is a template repository \
 that you can use.

+> [!WARNING]
+> Edit: This project has been archived and no longer will be maintained.

 ## Conan Setup

 To get all of Engine3D packages, just run this conan command.
 To start using them.